aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/compositenode/_index.md

 ---
 title: CompositeNode
 second_title: Aspose.Words for C++ API Reference
 description: Base class for nodes that can contain other nodes.
+To learn more, visit the  documentation article.
 type: docs
 weight: 183
 url: /cpp/aspose.words/compositenode/